 The choice of agent should be guided by history, suspected site of infection, comorbid diseases, and pathogen susceptibility patterns in the hospital and community.
 Avoid antibiotics recently received by the patient.
 Treatment of fungal infection should be considered and selection of an antifungal agent should be guided by the local prevalence of Candida species.
 Recommended empiric antibiotic regimens based on the suspected site are outlined in Table 3, below.

 Antimicrobial regimens should be tailored once the causative pathogen and its susceptibility are identified because narrow-spectrum treatment decreases the risk of superinfection with resistant organisms.
-The duration of therapy varies based on clinical context, but the SSC guidelines suggest that the typical duration will be 7-10 days, with adjustments made for factors such as underlying immune status and undrainable foci of infection.
+The duration of therapy varies based on clinical context, and the SSC guidelines suggest sing shorter over longer duration as well as daily assessment for de-escalation of antimicrobials over using fixed durations of therapy without daily reassessment.[29]

 Consider the removal of any devices, such as intravenous or urinary catheters and prostheses.
 Surgical drainage or debridement should be performed promptly, when appropriate (eg, intra-abdominal abscess, necrotizing fasciitis).